enosis/text-haml/doc/Haml_WhitespaceSemanticsExtension_ImplementationNotes.md

 IndentStep, `%div#a` and `%p cblock4` are at the same level: first cousins.

-The default for WSE Haml is, however, _OIR:loose_, to which the following, perhaps after further maintenance, would conform (Yes, not a typo: the Indentation of `%p cblock4` is only one more than that of `%div#b`.):
+The default for WSE Haml is, however, `OIR:loose`, to which the following, perhaps after further maintenance, would conform.
+(Yes, not a typo: the Indentation of `%p cblock4` is only one more than that of `%div#b`.):

       Code 8.4-05